AguaClara/Fluoride-Auto/FluorideReportSp18.md

 ### Experimental Apparatus

-Powering a water treatment plant with electrical pumps is at times impossible with countries that have intermittent access to electricity.
-Nevertheless drinking water treatment must still be accomplished.
+Powering a water treatment plant with electrical pumps is often impossible with countries that have intermittent access to electricity.
 The team's experimental design seeks to drive water through the flocculator and sedimentation tube using the power of gravity.
 The flow of water through the team's apparatus is primarily driven by the height difference between the untreated water constant head tank and the outlet containing the treated effluent.
 Water, with a given concentration of fluoride, will be supplied to the constant head tank from a reservoir controlled by a float valve allowing a constant height of water to remain in the tank.
 A similar setup will be used with the coagulant reservoir to guarantee a constant flow rate through the system.
 Before entering the flocculator, the coagulant and the untreated influent will meet and mix.
-The water and coagulant will flow through the coiled flocculator, colliding and forming flocs comprised of coagulant and any particles in the water along with the fluoride in the water.
+The water and coagulant will flow through the coiled flocculator, colliding and forming flocs.
 These flocs will then continue on with the flow of water into the sedimentation tube, where they will settle out and be captured by the angled portion of the tube.
 These captured flocs will roll down into the floc weir, removing it from the flow of water.
 The remaining water will flow out from the top of the sedimentation tube as the treated effluent.

 <div class="alert alert-block alert-danger">
-Consider revising "is at times" in first sentence and rephrashing second sentence. (wordy)
+Consider revising "is at times" in first sentence. (wordy)

 Revise "colliding and forming flocs comprised of coagulant and any particles in the water along with the flouride in the water"